OtenMoten/DesignPattern/README.md

 # DesignPattern_Structural
-This my library of examples by various structural design patterns.
+This is the first public release of my library that contains various structural design patterns, especially for Java.

 Any code must be understandably, clearly and reusable.